SouthbankSoftware/proofable/README.md

   - [Documentation](cmd/proofable-cli/README.md)

 - **API Service** (`proofable-api`): the general purpose proving service that is fast and effective.
 It provides a set of APIs to manipulate trie structures and generate blockchain proofs for any digital asset.
-A trie is a dictionary of key-values that can be built incrementally, whose root hash at any given time can be also dervied efficiently.
-Once the root hash is proven to a Blockchain, every key-value is also proven, so as the digital asset stored in that key-value
+A trie is a dictionary of ordered key-values that can be built incrementally, whose root hash at any given time can be dervied efficiently.
+Once the root hash is proven to a Blockchain, every key-value is proven, so as the digital asset stored in that key-value

   - [gRPC Protocol Documentation](https://www.proofable.io/docs/api.html)
   - [gRPC Protocol Definition](https://github.com/SouthbankSoftware/proofable/blob/master/pkg/protos/api/api.proto)